 Designer: To be appraised.

 Manufacturer: Massive, Kontich and Wommelgem, Belgium.

-This wall lamp or flush mount is the Massive copy of a lamp produced by Reggiani Spa Illuminazione, as you can see below.
+This chrome Saturn wall lamp or flush mount is the Massive copy of a lamp that was probably produced for the first time by Reggiani Spa Illuminazione, as you can see below.
 The Reggiani lamp has 6 rings, a smaller base and it lacks a chromed tube around the Bakelite socket.
 But, to say the least, the Massive lamp is nicer…

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.

 In the 1980s Massive Lighting became the leading brand in Europe.
 In 2002, the brothers left the company to the investment fund CVC Capital Partners, for allegedly more than 250 million euros.